-The financial technology sector has reached record highs in its funding and exit activity.
-This blog post examines the different components of the fintech sector and how they make up this startup ecosystem.
+This blog post examines the different components of the financial technology (fintech) ecosystem.
 We will illustrate what the categories of innovation are and which categories have the most companies.
 We will also compare the categories in terms of their funding and maturity.

 Let’s start off by looking at the Sector Map.
-We have classified 2,545 financial technology startups into 16 categories that have raised $118 billion.
+We have classified 2,665 fintech startups into 16 categories.
+They have raised $142B from 3,996 investors.
 The Sector Map highlights the number of companies in each category.
 It also shows a random sampling of companies in each category.

 Let’s now look at our Innovation Quadrant to find out the funding and maturity of these categories in relation to one another.

-The Established Quadrant Has the Most Financial Technology Categories
+The Pioneers Quadrant Has the Most Financial Technology Categories

-Our Innovation Quadrant divides the financial technology categories into four different quadrants.
+Our Innovation Quadrant divides the fintech categories into four different quadrants.